Blow up Analysis for Anomalous Granular Gases: Introduction

 Using Fubini Theorem for nonnegative measurable function and gathering inequalities \eqref{ineqEtmp1} and \eqref{ineqEtmp2}, we finally find a closed differential inequality for $\mathcal{E}(f)$, namely

-According to this inequality, the cooling process will depend on the nonnegative coefficient $a$ from \ref{ba}.
+According to this inequality, the cooling process will depend on the nonnegative coefficient $a$ introduced in the definition of the collision kernel \eqref{ba}.
 We now have to describe rigorously the spaces of solutions to \eqref{homo}, in order to introduce the corresponding Cauchy problem and the main results of this article.